Fri.Mar 10, 2023

 A lot has been written about OpenAI’s unveiling of ChatGPT.
 It’s garnered a very excited response.
 To summarise, it’s a chatbot.
 By responding to prompts, it can answer questions, create stories, and it remembers its previous responses.
 Its core function is to mimic a human conversation.
 What separates it from other chatbots is the absurd amount of data behind it – 300 billion words’ worth.

-account 136
+Account 136

 Insiders